Maduranthakam: Economy

 The major occupation of the inhabitants of the town and surrounding regions is agriculture.
 There are number of Rice mills available.

+Chennai's Global City

+Tamil Nadu Industrial Development Corporation (TIDCO) has floated a tender to select a consultant for preparing a master plan for the development of a ‘Global City’ at Madurantakam Taluk.

+The proposed Global City will feature a planned mix of commercial, residential, institutional, recreational, and cultural zones, supported by next-gen.

 Education

 A number of educational institutions are available inside the town and surrounding.